TouchInstinct/UIAnimatedTextField/README.md

 ## Installation

 UIAnimatedTextField is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the pod 'UIAnimatedTextField' and a source for podspecs to your Podfile.
+To install it, simply add the pod 'UIAnimatedTextField' and the source for podspecs to your Podfile.
 For example:

 ```ruby
 source "https://github.com/iznv/Podspecs.git"